Pyrofoux/SUPER-IS-HOT/NOTES.md

 In flipper level, this means the Teleportations stop if you're teleporting too quickly !

+- Decide what to do with "You is You" rules
+==> Baba is You use it to enforce not moving you.
+==> Decide not to enable it here

  - You is Stop could be bypassed when falling.
 Could be an interesting puzzle ==> need to implement movement detection based on speed or if falling